mcverter/dspolitical-wmata/README.md

 ## Error handling / Fault Tolerance

 Middleware has been added to the centralized service to handle errors.
-Currently it is only being used send back responses to the client but its usage can be expanded.
+Currently it is only being used send back responses to the client and to log error messages but its usage can be expanded.

 Intermittent errors are always possible so we will want to retry certain types of failed requests (408, 429, 500+) using exponential backoff.
 This is easy to implement with [axios-retry](https://github.com/softonic/axios-retry).